jabley/styleguides/git.md

 You should leave a blank line before the rest of the commit message, which you should wrap at around 72 characters: this makes it easier to view commit messages in a terminal.

+Ignoring the established community guidelines for structuring commit messages is mildy anti-social to other git users.

 #### Example